so city logo Delhi

 If you find the spirituality or mysticism to be too overwhelming, there's no reason to fret!
 Some retail therapy in the adjacent market can easily bring you back to the material world.
 This market is also called the 'Monastery Market' considering its location and in fact, it's a treasure trove, especially during the winters.
 Jackets, woollens, sweatshirts, track pants, gloves, scarves, socks and every other imaginable item that you may need to survive the harsh winter of Delhi can be found here.
 There are more than fifty stalls in the market and they offer these items at very reasonable rates.
 So if you're too strapped for cash to purchase branded items from the malls and do not want substandard specimens from suspicious vendors, this market probably offers the best compromise!

-The market is not only limited to winter clothing, and the shops sell other items too such as backpacks, shoes and even watches, although the longevity of the electronic items is suspect.
+The market is not only limited to winter clothing, as the shops sell other items too such as backpacks, shoes and even watches, although the longevity of the electronic items is suspected.
 You can also find some of the shops selling fancy products such as Tibetan artefacts, statues and semi-precious jewellery.
 Also, if you get too tired of all the shopping, you can find a couple of good restaurants in the same market that serve authentic Tibetan delicacies such as momos, thukpa, chowmein and delicious butter tea.

 Reaching The Ladakh Buddhist Vihara